 Sazerac House is hosting Virtual Tastings centered around a new cocktail every week.
 Pick up your complete cocktail kit from Sazerac House, and learn all about whiskey, rum, bourbon and other spirits.

-From the cocktail queen herself, Drink & Learn with Elizabeth Pearce is perfect for a virtual Zoom party for a group of 10 or 20 participants.
+From the cocktail queen herself, Drink & Learn with Elizabeth Pearce is perfect for a virtual Zoom party for your group.
 Cocktail demo options include the French 75, Ramos Gin Fizz, Martini and Sazerac, plus more.
 Tune in for the demonstration, and stay for the stories that bring the famed cocktails to life.

 Take a Virtual Tour